 As another example from this past century, “In 1920, 43 percent of Americans were members of a church; by 1960, that figure had jumped to 63 percent” (Alex Morris, False Idol — Why the Christian Right Worships Donald Trump).
 Think about that.
 Most Americans, in the early 1900s, were some combination of unchurched and non-religious or otherwise religiously uninvolved and disinterested.
 A similar pattern was seen in the colonial era when many people lived in communities that lacked a church.
 Church membership didn’t begin to rise until the 1800s and apparently declined again with mass urbanization and early industrialization.

 By the way, that is closely associated with the issue of marriage.
-Consider early America when premarital sex was so common that a large percentage of women got married after pregnancy and many of those marriages were common law, meaning that couples were simply living together.
-Moral norms were an informal affair that, if and when enforced, came form neighbors and not religious authority figures.
+Consider early America when premarital sex was so common that a large percentage of women got married after pregnancy and many of those marriages were common law, meaning that couples were simply living together and likely often involving serial monogamy.
+Moral norms were an informal affair that, if and when enforced, came from neighbors and not religious authority figures.
 Those moral norms were generous enough to allow the commonality of bastards and single parents, although some of that was explained by other issues such as rape and spousal death.

 Are we to blame commie liberal hippies traveling back in time to cause the decline of America practically before the country was even founded?
 Nostalgia is a fantasy and, interestingly, it is also a disease.
-The world is getting worse in some ways, but the main problems we face are real world crises such as climate change, not namby pamby cultural paranoia and fear-mongering.
+The world is getting worse in some ways, but the main problems we face are real world crises such as climate change, not namby pamby cultural paranoia and fear-mongering of sensitive snowflakes.
 The fate of humanity does not rest on promoting the birth rate of native-born American WASPs nor on the hope that theocracy will save us.
-If we want to worry about doom, we should be looking at whether the rate of moral panic is experiencing an uptick, something that often precedes the rise of authoritarian mass violence.
+If we want to worry about doom, we should be looking at whether the rate of moral panic is experiencing an uptick, something that often precedes the rise of totalitarian ideologies and authoritarian mass violence.

 * * *

 Central to the moral panic of the culture wars has been “family values.”
-This has been held up by an idealized standard of middle-to-upper class respectablity and responsibility embodied in WASP nuclear families.
+This has been held up by an idealized standard of middle-to-upper class respectability and responsibility embodied in WASP nuclear families.
 What relationship does the normative ideal have to do with the lived realty across American history?
-See below for a historcal analysis.
+See below for a historical analysis.

 “Family Values”: The Uses and Abuses of American Family History